 Resist the temptation to check the translation

 It might be tempting to look at the English translation every time you’re not sure about a word, but resist!
-If you get to the end of the sentence of paragraph you’ll often be able to guess the meaning of it.
+If you get to the end of the sentence or the paragraph you’ll often be able to guess the meaning of it.

-This is a great way to make the vocabulary you learned move from passive to active knowledge.
-After you finish reading a chapter try to summarise it using the words from the original text.
+This is a great way to move the vocabulary you learned from passive to active knowledge.
+After you finish reading a chapter try to summarize it using the words from the original text.
 It works both as writing and speaking exercise.

 To sum up